-The conductivity of within CNTs is a complex subject that involves the tube Chirality, defects, contamination and alignment among other things.
-These factors where discussed in a book chapter available at https://www.sciencedirect.com/science/article/pii/B9780128126677000185.
-Boronite has developed a process to make yarns from all single wall carbon nanotubes of predominately a metallic chirality.
-We term these yarns quantum wire, because of the nature of the conduction within these small structures.
-In general terms the growth process involves creating a catalyst of the desired size our reactor, using a fuel of a certain type and flooding this reactor with hydrogen.
-(Pat.
-Pending).
-The reason for doing this is that these tubes have a zero or near zero band gap which is very important at low temperatures.
-This process uses a scant amount of hydrogen and a very different kind of carbon source.
-In the manner analogous to the metallic tubes we have patented a process to synthesize all zig-zag tubes although this process has not been developed.
+The conductivity of wires made from CNTs is a complex subject that involves, among other things, nanotube chirality, defects, contamination and alignment.
+These factors were discussed in a book chapter available at https://www.sciencedirect.com/science/article/pii/B9780128126677000185.
+Boronite has developed a patent pending process to make yarns composed of single wall carbon nanotubes of predominantly metallic chirality.
+We call these yarns QuantumWire because of the nature of the conduction within these small structures.
+In general terms the growth process involves creating a catalyst of the desired size, using a proprietary fuel mixture and carefully controlling the amount of hydrogen inside our reactor.
+The motivation for chirality control is that these metallic tubes have a zero or near zero bandgap.

-Applications where this wiring has an advantage include very thin wiring resistant to breakage if it were copper, applications where the wiring has to be transparent to x-rays, wiring inside the body where corrosion is important.
-For some applications a simpler dual wall cnt wire would work.
+General Purpose Wiring: Applications where this wiring has an advantage over standard conductors such as copper or aluminum include very thin wiring resistant to mechanical failure, applications where the wiring has to be transparent to x-rays, or wiring where resistance to corrosion is important such as inside the body.
+For some applications a simpler wire composed of dual wall CNTs would be sufficient.

-Semiconductor nanowires can be used for transistors1.
+Electronic devices: Semiconductor nanowires can be used for transistors1.
 Transistors are used widely as fundamental building blocks in today's electronic circuits.
-The advantage has to do with the very high mobility of charge carries in short nanotubes and the extremely good conductivity in single nanotube devices so that heat buildup is minimal and electromigration is eliminated so switching speeds are high.
+The advantage of CNTs for these applications come from the very high mobility of charge carriers in short nanotubes and the extremely good conductivity in single nanotube devices.
+As a result, heat buildup is minimal and electromigration is eliminated, so switching speeds are high.

-These were developed to promote a highly conductive material that can take high temperatures during extreme electron emission.
-The single wall quantum wires contain a distribution of single wall CNT bundles in which, all the tubes are the same length and within the bundle are well bonded together.
+Metallic Quantum wires: These were developed to promote a highly conductive material that can take high temperatures during extreme electron emission.
+Quantum wires contain a distribution of single wall CNT bundles in which all the tubes are the same length and within the bundle are well bonded together.
 Such bundles can have excellent properties.
-At low temperatures wires of this kind of tube should provide better behavior than comparable dual wall CNTs.
+At low temperatures wires of this kind of nanotube are expected to provide better behavior than comparable dual wall CNTs.